 I am a native of Belleville, Illinois, a suburb located a short drive from St. Louis, Missouri on the other side of the Mississippi.
 Accordingly, I've been a lifelong fan of the St. Louis Cardinals, and I enjoy an occasional trip to Wrigley for an excuse to sit outside and watch the Cards play the Cubs.
 I received a BBA in Management and the Hamilton Award for Management from the University of Notre Dame's Mendoza College of Business, for graduating at the top of my major.
-I am an active member of the Notre Dame Alumni Association and I cheer on the football team on or off campus whenever I can.
+I have been an active member of the Notre Dame Alumni Association and I cheer on the football team on or off campus whenever I can.

 I spent my grad school years working at the University of Rochester, braving the lake effect snow, and discovering a love of summer I never knew I had growing up.
 In Rochester I was active in the Couchsurfing community as well as the Notre Dame Club of Rochester, serving as secretary of the latter.
-I also began running competitively, and I've enjoyed competitive races and triathalons in New York, France, and Illinois.
+I also began running competitively, and I've enjoyed competitive races and triathalons in Tennessee, New York, France, and Illinois.

 Photo by Catherine Noiriel